tjwei/NCTU_DeepLearning/README.md

     * input a binary representation of a number and classify by it's remainder when divided by 4 (with 100% accuracy)
     * input a binary representation of a number and classify by it's remainder when divided by 3 (with high accuracy)
     * input is a 3x3 board, each cell is either white or black.
 Check whether there are any 3 white cell are in a row (like the game tic-tac-toe)
+* Use numpy to write a simple neural network and use a gradient descent algorithm to train it for classifying  digits in the MNIST dataset.

 See https://github.com/tjwei/CrashCourseML
 * Basic_ML/01-From NumPy to MNIST.ipynb